dfriveros11/NeighborAssist/README.md

  #Enter the folder front and run yarn
  yarn
 ```
-Create a file .env to set the variables need to run the project.
+Also in the root folder create a file .env to set the variables need to run the project.
 For example,
 ```
 clientID="your client id"
 clientSecret="your client secret"